lf94/kenzie/README.md

-# Kenzie
+# Limbani

-A parametric stand which can hold a variety of objects at adjustable angles.
+A foldable, parametric stand which can hold a variety of objects at adjustable angles.

 ![A picture of the stand.](./raster.png)

 This stand's default holding dimensions are 70mm by 162mm - big enough for a smartphone.
+Don't let this stop you from adjust the parameters to generate new types of stands!

 ## Motivation